Minimum-CD/cd-manifesto/README.md

 - All feature work stops when the pipeline is red
 - Production-like test environment
 - Rollback on-demand
-- Baseline application configuration deploys with artifact
+- Application configuration deploys with artifact - please [read the FAQs](./faq.md)

 ## Continuous Integration